 Communication is not just the transfer of information from one to another.

 It’s about creating a mutual meaning of that transmitted information.
-A person holding a thought share it to the other person –excellent communication will happen if the two persons interpret the information in the same manner.
+A person holding a thought share it to the other person –excellent verbal communication will happen if the two persons interpret the information in the same manner.

 Meanwhile, it should be denied that there remain the chances of the clash when people from different cultures communicate.
 To reduce any possible clash while intercultural communication takes place, it is essential to follow strategies of healthy intercultural communication.
 Let’s take a look at a few significant secrets of excellent intercultural communication –